 The most important oral and jaw (maxillofacial) surgeries

 It is certainly difficult to discuss all aspects of surgeries.
-Jaw and oral surgeries include variety of procedures from soft-tissue oral surgeries to upper (maxilla) and lower (mandible) jaw surgeries.
-Let’s not forget other affected parts of face like lips and nose, which patients need to do for functional purposes and improvement of the appearance.
+Jaw and oral surgeries include various procedures from soft-tissue oral surgeries to upper (maxilla) and lower (mandible) jaw surgeries.
+Let’s not forget other affected parts of the face like lips and nose, which patients need to do for functional purposes and improvement of the appearance.

 The most common oral and maxillofacial surgeries are:

-- Tooth extraction: you might have heard pulling a tooth many times.
-Extraction of a tooth can be because of series of problems like eruption problems, excessive dental caries, supernumerary teeth, ankylosis and root resorption.
-Sometimes extracting a tooth is to prevent the gum disease from progression.
+You might have heard pulling a tooth many times.
+Extraction of a tooth can be because of a series of problems like eruption problems, excessive dental caries, supernumerary teeth, ankylosis, and root resorption.
+Sometimes extracting a tooth is to prevent the gum disease from progressing.

-The steps to extract a tooth can be as follow:
+The steps to extract a tooth can be as follows:

-1- soft- tissue is separated from the root using Molt elevator
+- Soft- tissue is separated from the root using a Molt elevator.

-2- luxate the tooth using dental elevators like straight elevator
+- Luxate (dislocate) the tooth using dental elevators like straight elevator.

-- Impacted tooth: when a tooth is not erupted, it causes serious harms to adjacent teeth and results in periodontal (gum) diseases.
+When a tooth is not erupted, it causes serious harm to adjacent teeth and results in many oral problems like cysts and gum diseases.
 The causes of impacted teeth can be as a result of overcrowded teeth and genetic problems.
-Like third molar, which is the most common impacted tooth, there are other impacted teeth including second premolar, maxillary incisors, mandibular second molar.
+Like the third molar, which is the most common impacted tooth, there are other impacted teeth including second premolars, upper incisors, and lower second molar.